smrg-lm/sc3/docs/source/intro/synthdef.rst

   x = play(lambda: SinOsc([220, 330, 660]).sum() * 0.01)
   x.free()

-Tuples, as basic Python's data structures, have a special meaning when using them to construct synthdefs, they define lists of values as a single value to prevent multichannel expansion when necessary.
+Tuples, as basic Python's data structures, have a special meaning when used to construct synthdefs, they define lists of values as a single value to prevent multichannel expansion when necessary.
 For example, to specify vector arguments.

 ::